Forest Glen, Chicago: Edgebrook

 Edgebrook borders the neighborhood of Sauganash to the west and Forest Glen to the south.
 Edgebrook was once part of the Sauganash land tract known as Caldwell's Reserve, and was annexed by the city of Chicago in 1889.
 To the north of Edgebrook sits Wildwood and then North Edgebrook.
 Frequently the three communities together are referred to as Edgebrook.

 Edgebrook is roughly bordered by I-94 (the Edens Expressway) and the city limits to the east, the forest preserve and Niles to the west, the North Branch of the Chicago River to the south, and the Chicago city limits to the north.

 Edgebrook is home to the Billy Caldwell Golf Course and the Edgebrook Golf Course, both operated by the Cook County Forest Preserves, and Edgebrook Elementary School, which has consistently ranked highly among the many Chicago Public Schools in terms of standardized test performance.
 Edgebrook School's mascot is the Eagle.

 The 84 Peterson and 85A North Central CTA bus routes serve the Edgebrook neighborhood.
-The Milwaukee District / North Line also has a stop in Edgebrook.
+The Milwaukee District North Line also has a stop in Edgebrook.

 Additionally, the Edgebrook Branch of the Chicago Public Library system is located on Devon Avenue, in the heart of the Edgebrook neighborhood.

 Old Edgebrook

-Old Edgebrook is a small area located between Central and Devon Avenues and the Edgebrook Golf Course, consisting of several blocks of large, stately homes originally built for railroad executives.
+Old Edgebrook is a small neighborhood located between Central and Devon Avenues and the Edgebrook Golf Course, consisting of several blocks of large, stately homes originally built for railroad executives.
 The first homes here were built in the 1890s.
 Today, Old Edgebrook is an historical landmark district, surrounded on all sides by Cook County Forest Preserve land.

 Indian Woods

-Sitting across the river and Central Avenue from Old Edgebrook, Indian Woods (South Edgebrook) is defined by Central Avenue to the west, the Edgebrook Woods Forest Preserve to the north and east, and Elston Avenue to the south.
+Indian Woods neighborhood is located across the river and Central Avenue from Old Edgebrook and is defined by Central Avenue to the west, the Edgebrook Woods Forest Preserve to the north and east, and Elston Avenue to the south.
 Indian Woods is originally part of the Forest Glen community area, but also located in the northern portion of Jefferson Park.
 It shares the 60646 (Edgebrook) ZIP Code.
 There are multiple unique wooden signs marking the Indian Woods community that have been in place for many decades.

 Wildwood

-Part of Edgebrook, the Wildwood community is triangular in shape and is bordered by Lehigh Avenue, Caldwell Avenue (Route 14), Mendota Avenue, and Lightfoot Avenue.
-Wildwood Elementary School (affiliated with the Chicago Public Schools) serves parts of Edgebrook (west of Lehigh), Wildwood and North Edgebrook, and is highly rated.
+Wildwood neighborhood is locate in the norther section of the Forest Glen community area.
+The area is triangular in shape and is bordered by Lehigh Avenue, Caldwell Avenue (Route 14), Mendota Avenue, and Lightfoot Avenue.
+Wildwood Elementary School (affiliated with the Chicago Public Schools) serves parts of Edgebrook (west of Lehigh), Wildwood and North Edgebrook.
 The Edgebrook Metra train station is located a little south of Wildwood near the intersection of Devon, Lehigh, and Caldwell Avenues.

 North Edgebrook

-North Edgebrook is the section of Edgebrook sitting north of Wildwood.
-Its northern border is Touhy Avenue, except for a small area consisting of a couple of blocks that extends north of Touhy Avenue, and is surrounded by the suburb of Niles.
+North Edgebrook is the northern section of Wildwood Neighborhood.
+Bordered by Touhy Avenue, Mason Avenue, Caldwell Avenue (Route 14), and Mendota Avenue.
+It was once known as the Suburb inside Chicago.